davidemannone/jasmine2.0-explained/README.md

 # jasmine2.0-explained
 Jasmine.js 2.0 and DelinitelyTyped that allows failure messages

-Many discussions and opinions for just introducing an explanation string when an expectation fails!
+So many discussions and opinions for just introducing an explanation string when an expectation fails!
 Ok, that test can be made perfecty whith just descripe-expect-it statements but what could happens of so terrible if you provide to set a fail message when someone needs it?
 When not necessary, just do not set it!

 I find this issue really usefull and error tracking is more efficient and less time consuming, despite the fact to set your test in the proper BDD manner.